viki-org/bytepool/readme.md

     }
     buffer.EndArray()

 The above will take care of properly delimiting the array.
-Similar behavior can be achieved with the `BeginObject`, `EndObject` and the various key-value helpers: `WriteKeyString`, `WriteKeyInt`, `WriteKeyBool`.
+Similar behavior can be achieved with the `BeginObject`, `EndObject` and the various key-value helpers: `WriteKeyString`, `WriteKeyInt`, `WriteKeyBool`, `WriteKeyTime` (time.Time).

 Key values are expected to be escaped.
 String values will automatically be escaped.
 This can be circumvented by using the alternative `WriteSafeString` and `WriteKeySafeString` methods.